ljw1004/csharpspec/csharp/attributes.md

 For invocations that occur within property or event accessors, the member name used is that of the property or event itself.

-For invocations that occur within indexer accessors, the member name used is that supplied by an `IndexerNameAttribute` (§17.5.2.1) on the indexer member, if present, or the default name `Item` otherwise.
+For invocations that occur within indexer accessors, the member name used is that supplied by an `IndexerNameAttribute` ([The IndexerName attribute](attributes.md#the-indexername-attribute)) on the indexer member, if present, or the default name `Item` otherwise.

 For invocations that occur within declarations of instance constructors, static constructors, destructors and operators the member name used is implementation-dependent.